sajeetharan/SajeeWeb/blog/2018/03/2018-03-18-setting-up-azure-cosmosdb-with-visual-studio-code-in-local-environment/index.md

 ---
-title: "Setting up Azure CosmosDB with Visual Studio Code in Local Environment"
+title: Setting up Azure CosmosDB with Visual Studio Code in Local Environment
-utcDate: "2018-03-18"
+Date: '2018-03-18'
 categories:
-  - "c"
+  - c
-  - "developer"
+  - developer
-  - "visualstudio"
+  - visualstudio
 tags:
-  - "azure"
+  - azure
-  - "cosmosdb"
+  - cosmosdb
-  - "data"
+  - data
-  - "documentdb"
+  - documentdb
-  - "nosql"
+  - nosql
-  - "vscode"
+  - vscode
-coverImage: "stream.jpg"
+coverImage: stream.jpg
+utcDate: '2025-04-24T09:52:37.494Z'
 ---

 Recently I started experimenting with Azure's CosmosDB and developed few applications using the same.
 To start with it this blog will help all the Azure/CosmosDB developers out there to easily setup with visual studio code.
 I will be sharing how to connect to Azure CosmosDB without using the portal in local machine.